zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

 ### Bitcask Database Files

-Below there are two directory listings showing what you would expect to find on disk when using eLevelDB.
+Below there are two directory listings showing what you would expect to find on disk when using Bitcask.
 In this example we use a 64 partition ring which results in 64 separate directories, each with their own Bitcask database.

 ```bash